openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

      :alt: Image of the pin icon for discussion posts

 * Endorse a response.
-Endorsing a response indicates that it provides value to the discussion, or that it is the correct answer to a question.
-Click the **check mark** that displays at upper right of the response.
+Endorsing a response indicates that it provides value to the discussion or that it is the correct answer to a question.
+Click the **check** (or tick mark) icon that displays at upper right of the response.

     .. image:: ../Images/Endorse_Discussion.png
      :alt: Image of the Endorse button for discussion posts

+.. replace this image ^ when new one is available

 * Close a post.
 You can respond to a redundant post by (optionally) pasting in a link to the post that you prefer students to contribute to, and prevent